Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 The thread the needle exercise can be modified or varied to suit your individual needs and abilities.
 Here are a few options to consider:

 • Using a yoga block: If reaching the ground with your arm feels challenging, you can place a yoga block under your extended arm for support.
-This will allow you to still experience the benefits of the exercise while maintaining proper form.
+This will allow you to still experience the of the exercise while maintaining proper form.

 • Adding a twist: To increase the rotational aspect of the exercise, you can add a gentle twist by reaching your extended arm towards the ceiling as you thread it under.
 This will further engage your core and increase the stretch in your upper back and shoulders.